 Flights from Cancun to Tutxla Gutierrez are really cheap; I paid US$50 each way even when I booked it the week before flying.
 Flights from Guatemala City cost only $70 each way.

 San Cristóbal is popular with backpackers who travel overland here from Guatemala.
 There are many tour agencies that offer transport service from Panajachel, Quezaltenango, and Antigua in Guatemala direct to San Cristóbal.
 The journey usually takes 10-16 hours including the time take to pass immigration.

 From other parts of Mexico, you can catch the ADO bus (Mexico’s biggest bus company) that have comfortable, air-conditioned buses that run on time.
+There are regular night buses from Palenque to San Cristobal; the Palenque ruins are some of the most impressive in Mexico so be sure to check them out!
 Book your bus tickets online!

 The most popular routes are below: